leo-arch/clifm/README.md

 ## Installing CliFM

-Binary packages for some of the major Linux distributions are available via the [Opensuse Build System](https://download.opensuse.org/repositories/home:/archcrack/).
+Binary packages for some of the major Linux distributions are available via the [OpenSUSE Build System](https://download.opensuse.org/repositories/home:/archcrack/).

 This is the list of currently avaialable packages per ditribution: